Castes and Higher Ed

 Income and wealth inequality in the United States, which has become even more pronounced since 1967, continues to interfere with the national need for an increasingly sophisticated and skilled workforce and citizenry.
 Federal financial assistance to financially needy college students is a rational response to this recognized social and economic inequality.
 About 30 years ago, in ways clearly demonstrated by Tom Mortenson in ”How to Limit Opportunity for Higher Education 1980–2011,” federal and state policy shifts placed an increasing share of the cost of higher education on students and their families, turning higher education into a commodity provided to those who could pay.
 Primarily as a consequence of these policies and the associated spiraling costs of attending college, the growth in the portion of our population with a college degree has been slow, increasing from 17 to 30 percent over the past 30 years.
 Strikingly, the gains were made primarily by those from the wealthiest backgrounds (18 percent increase) in contrast to a small 4 percent growth, over the same 30 years, for those in the lowest socioeconomic quartile.

-by Dr. Vinton Thompson, President, Metropolitan College of NY
+by Dr. Vinton Thompson, President, Metropolitan College of New York

 2011–2012, Presidential Perspective: A Higher Education Presidential Thought Leadership Series